 Victoria Police has implemented the practice of submitting an amended report to the issuing judge or magistrate when an error is identified in the original report.
-The Inspectorate is advised that an amended report will be submitted for the eight reports identified above.
+The errors identified have been raised with the Victoria Police registries concerned, which will be reinspected at the VI's next inspection.

-The error rate for the first half of the reporting year is just under 27% and when compared to the rate for the whole of 2014-2015 year (87 reports, nine of which were erroneous, error rate of 10%) the error rate has increased.
-The errors identified have been raised with the Victoria Police registries.
-While a higher rate of errors was detected for the first six months of this reporting period, Victoria Police has established an effective reporting process and is receptive to feedback provided by the Inspectorate.
+The error rate for the first half of the reporting year is just over 5% and has decreased when compared to the rate for the whole of 2015-2016 year (62 reports, nine of which were erroneous, error rate of a little over 14.5%).
+Generally Victoria Police has established an effective reporting process and members are receptive to feedback provided by the Inspectorate, as is reflected in the decreased percentage of errors.